 written notification of any collection from school arrangements between a resident and non resident parent.

-written notification of any relevant change in family circumstances including any disputes regarding residence and contact or collection from school arrangements.
+written notification of any relevant change in family circumstances, including any disputes regarding residence, contact or collection from school arrangements.

 The School will ensure that: